Katdelorme/Catering-Landing-Page/README.md

 # Catering Landing Page
 This repository is for the landing page of a catering business with description, menu, and inquiry form.
 The site is written in the Estonian language.
+View the completed page [online](http://katherinedelorme.com/cateringlandingpage/index.html?utm_source=katdelormegithub&utm_medium=github "online").

 ## Getting Started
 You can download a zip file, fork this project, or clone with HTTPS.